* MSCI Asia ex-Japan up slightly after previous session's

 MSCI's broadest index of Asia-Pacific shares outside Japan

-Japan's Nikkei share average fell 0.6 percent,
+Japan's Nikkei share average edged down 0.4 percent

-potentially threaten Japan's economic recovery.
+could potentially threaten Japan's economic recovery.

 In U.S. trading on Tuesday, the S&P 500 snapped a